AndreTruss/Sprint1/README.md

 # Entrega 1.4: Async / AwaitTasca
 # Entrega 1.5: Node Utils

+At first all functions are disabled, turn it on in this order:

 1- writeText function write a text in a file.